Andrea Wang, author portrait

 Andrea Wang

 Andrea Wang is the award-winning author of the picture books The Nian Monster (Asian/Pacific American Award for Literature Honor), Magic Ramen (Freeman Book Award Honor), and Watercress (Caldecott Medal and Newbery Honor).
-Her debut middle grade novel is The Many Meanings of Meilan, which was featured on a recommended reading list from TODAY Show Read with Jenna.
+Her middle grade novels The Many Meanings of Meilan and Summer at Squee were both featured on a recommended reading list from TODAY Show Read with Jenna.
 Andrea likes to write about family, food, and culture.
 She spent her childhood in Ohio and Boston and now lives in Colorado with her family.

 Books